In this article, we will cover the causes, symptoms, and treatment of schizophrenia.

 Experts believe that an imbalance of dopamine, a neurotransmitter, is involved in the onset of schizophrenia.
 Other neurotransmitters, such as serotonin, may also be involved.

-Although there is no evidence to prove or even indicate that family relationships might cause schizophrenia, some patients with the illness believe family tension triggers relapses.
+There is no evidence to prove or even indicate that family relationships might cause schizophrenia, however, some patients with the illness believe family tension triggers relapses.

-Although there is no definite proof, many suspect that prenatal or perinatal trauma and viral infections may contribute to the development of the disease.
+Although there is no definite proof, many suspect trauma before birth and viral infections may contribute to the development of the disease.

 Stressful experiences often precede the emergence of schizophrenia.
 Before any acute symptoms are apparent, people with schizophrenia habitually become bad-tempered, anxious, and unfocused.
 This can trigger relationship problems, divorce, and unemployment.